r2c-CSE/semgrep-findings-to-csv-github-action/README.md

 # Schedule a Python script with GitHub Actions to pull Semgrep Findings for full ORG and save as CSV & XLSX format

-This example shows how to run a Python script as cron job with GitHub Actions to pull Semgrep Findings for full ORG and save as CSV.
-It calls an API once every hour (could be any schedule you want), downloads the findings as JSON, combines all the findings across all projects (repos) into a single JSON file, converts it into a CSV file and stores the findings as an Artifact.
+This example shows how to run a Python script as cron job with GitHub Actions to pull Semgrep Findings for full ORG and save as CSV & XLSX.
+It calls an API once every hour (could be any schedule you want), downloads the findings as JSON, combines all the findings across all projects (repos) into a single JSON file, converts it into a CSV & XLSX file and stores the findings as an Artifact.

 **IMPORTANT** Secret environment variables must be set.
 * Set secrets in Settings/Secrets/Actions -> 'New repository secret'.